HaikuTeam/docs/using-haiku/defining-states.md

 #### SUMMONING STATES IN EXPRESSIONS {#summoninexpressions}

 To access a state value in an [expression](/using-haiku/writing-expressions.md), simply **type its name**.
-Haiku will automatically detect the state you are referencing, and will send its current value to your expression whenever it is evaluated.
+Animator will automatically detect the state you are referencing, and will send its current value to your expression whenever it is evaluated.

 ![](/assets/expr-multiline-ui-0.png)